icc-sgma/resource-server/README.md

 ```
 The token is created by `authorization-server` using jks file, this file is in resources folder.
 Find this project to understand more.
 I have two versions of Authorization-server, one version uses H2 database and the second version uses MySQL.

 You can find in my space related projects.
-You can find in one of my projects an example of how to create jks file and public key.
+Find in one of my projects an example of how to create jks file and public key.

 Enjoy it!!!!